MarkusHobisch/Secasy/README.md

 **Important:** The current hash construction is experimental and MUST NOT be used for real-world security purposes (e.g. password hashing, digital signatures, integrity guarantees in production).
 Its collision and preimage resistance have not been formally analyzed and future changes (e.g. operation semantics, prime handling) may alter outputs without notice.

+### Security Analysis
+A comprehensive cryptographic evaluation plan is documented in `SECURITY_ANALYSIS_PLAN.md`.
+This 10-phase systematic assessment covers diffusion properties, collision resistance, differential/linear cryptanalysis, algebraic attacks, preimage security, and statistical quality.
+Consult this plan for detailed testing methodology, acceptance criteria, and go/no-go decision points.

 ## Avalanche Test Tool (Experimental)
 A separate executable `SecasyAvalanche` (source: `avalanche.c`) measures diffusion (avalanche effect): how strongly the hash output changes when a single input bit is flipped.
 Target: ~50% of output bits invert per single-bit input flip.

+**Current Security Assessment:** Recent Strict Avalanche Criterion (SAC) analysis reveals structural diffusion weaknesses.
+While the mean flip probability (0.499867) is excellent and near-ideal, only 38.29% of input-bit → output-bit pairs fall within the acceptable [0.48, 0.52] range (target: ≥95%).
+This indicates non-uniform diffusion patterns that could be exploited in cryptographic attacks.

+**Recommended Use Cases:**
+- ✅ **Suitable for:** Hash tables, checksums, file deduplication, data integrity verification
+- ❌ **NOT suitable for:** Cryptographic applications, digital signatures, password hashing, blockchain/mining

+**Note:** The hash function demonstrates good overall avalanche behavior (mean ~0.5) but shows measurable structural biases in specific bit-pair relationships.
+This makes it suitable for general-purpose hashing but disqualifies it from security-critical applications until diffusion uniformity is improved.

 ### Build (CMake)
 If you use CMake (after adding this file):